Valid for Moodlel 2.8. Updated on 1/22//2016.

 - For Available export formats, select HTML with attachments.
 Next click on the Next button.
 This brings up the confirmation screen.

 - Click on the Continue button.
-This will cause a pop-up window to appear.
+You will get a page telling you it's downloading and brings up a pop-up window.

 The forum export function is part of Moodle's portfolio feature which explains why the window talks about the portfolio-export.zip file.
 You can either save the zip file and expand it when you need to or open it with the archive utility which will expand the zip file into a folder immediately.